-OAS STANDARD Students will expand their working vocabularies to effectively communicate and understand texts.
-Reading-Students will expand academic, domain-appropriate, grade-level vocabularies through reading, word study, and class discussion.
-Writing-Students will apply knowledge of vocabularies to communicate by using descriptive, academic, and domain-appropriate abstract and concrete words in their writing.
-6.4.R.1 Students will increase knowledge of academic, domain-appropriate, grade-level vocabulary to infer meaning of grade-level text.
-6.4.R.2 Students will use word parts (e.g., affixes, Greek and Latin roots, stems) to define and determine the meaning of increasingly complex words.
-6.4.R.3 Students will use context clues to determine or clarify the meaning of words or OAS OBJECTIVES distinguish among multiple-meaning words.
-6.4.R.4 Students will infer the relationships among words with multiple meanings, including synonyms, antonyms, analogies, and more complex homographs and homonyms.
-6.4.R.5 Students will use a dictionary, glossary, or a thesaurus (print and/or electronic) to determine or clarify the meanings, syllabication, pronunciation, synonyms, and parts of speech of words.
-6.4.W.1 Students will use domain-appropriate vocabulary to communicate ideas in writing 6.4.W.2 Students will select appropriate language to create a specific effect according to purpose in writing.
-Emphasis: Items will require students to demonstrate their understanding of domain-appropriate and grade-level vocabulary in complex texts.
-Format: by multiple-choice items.
-Content Limits:
+- Students will expand and apply their spoken and reading vocabularies to speak, read, and write effectively. - Reading-Students will expand their grade-level vocabularies through reading, word study, and class discussion. - Writing-Students will apply knowledge of vocabulary to speak and write effectively.

+- 6.4.R.1 Students will analyze the relationships among synonyms, antonyms, and analogies. - 6.4.R.2 Students will use context clues, connotation, and denotation to determine or clarify the meaning of words or distinguish among multiple-meaning words. - 6.4.R.3 Students will use word parts (e.g., affixes, Latin roots, stems) to define and determine the meaning of increasingly complex words. - 6.4.R.4 Students will use a dictionary, glossary, or thesaurus to determine or clarify the meanings, syllabication, pronunciation, synonyms, antonyms, and parts of speech of words. - 6.4.W.1 Students will use precise, grade-level vocabulary in writing to clearly communicate ideas. - 6.4.W.2 Students will select language in writing to create a specific effect according to purpose.

+Items will require students to demonstrate their understanding of domain-appropriate and grade-level vocabulary in complex texts.

-Students will be asked to demonstrate this ability based on a reading selection followed
+Students will be asked to demonstrate this ability based on a reading selection followed by an appropriate item type.

-- The reading selections will be on grade level and may be any one of the following types: informational/expository, narrative, or poetry. - Words being tested will be at grade level. - Vocabulary test items will contain context clues.
-Vocabulary test items will include inferential questions.
+- The reading selections will be on grade level and may be any one of the following types: informational/expository, narrative, or poetry. - Words being tested will be at grade level. - Context clue vocabulary items will be 1-2 grades above a grade 6 audience. - Vocabulary test items will include inferential questions.